What is a CMMS?

 A CMMS is computer software designed to simplify maintenance management.

-CMMS stands for Computerized Maintenance Management System (or Software) and is sometimes referred to as Enterprise Asset Management (EAM).
+CMMS stands for Computerized Maintenance Management System (or Software) and is sometimes referred to as Enterprise Asset Management (EAM) software.
 To better understand what a CMMS is, we will break the term down into each individual component.

 Computerized refers to the fact that with a CMMS, your maintenance data is stored on a computer.

 This is hardly a surprising concept today.
-Before the 1980s, however, maintenance data was generally recorded with a pencil and paper.
-Because of this, maintenance was largely reactive rather than proactive.
-That is, maintenance was performed only when something went wrong.
+Before the 1980’s, however, maintenance data was generally recorded with a pencil and paper.
+Because of this, maintenance was largely reactive rather than proactive – maintenance was performed only when something went wrong.
 Preventive maintenance was less common because it was unrealistic to track which assets needed routine maintenance when all of your asset’s maintenance records were kept in a filing cabinet.

-When CMMS solutions came into fruition in the late 80s and early 90s, organizations began to migrate from pencil/paper and to their computers.
+When CMMS solutions came to fruition in the late 1980’s and early 1990’s, organizations began to migrate from pencil/paper and to their computers.
 Suddenly, organizations could track work orders, quickly generate accurate reports, and instantly determine which of their assets required preventive maintenance.
-This lead to extended asset lifespans, improved organization, and ultimately reduced costs and increased profits.
+This led to extended asset lifespans, improved organization, and ultimately reduced costs and increased profits.

 Maintenance is what users of CMMS software do every day, whether it’s responding to an on-demand work order for a broken window or performing routine inspection on a generator.